 Definition of bubble

 There will generally be 2 philosophies of the bubble, therefore, 2 types of players with 2 different visions.
-The first type of player, more aggressive, will say that since the players are more conservative when approaching the paid seats (the bubble), he will be more aggressive and bluffing to take advantage of this passivity.
-He is the one who will play the whole for the sake of the whole.
-And there is the 2nd type of player who will be more conservative and take the least possible risks to get to the paid places.
+The first type of player, more aggressive, will say that since the approach of the paid seats (the bubble), the players are more conservative, he will be more aggressive and bluffing to take advantage of this passivity.
+He is the one who will play for everything.
+And there is the 2nd type of player who will be more conservative and take as little risk as possible to reach the paid seats.